12 Parenting Skills That Show You’re Doing a Good Job - Baby Chick

 Share

-12 Parenting Skills That Mean You’re a Good Parent
+12 Parenting Skills That Show You’re Doing a Good Job

 1. Listen

 Kids have a lot to say.
-Parents need to take the time to listen — truly, actively listen — and show interest in what’s on their kids’ minds.
+Parents need to take the time to truly listen, show interest in what’s on their kids’ minds, and let them know their thoughts matter.
 This parenting skill allows children to feel heard and seen and paves the path for long-term trust.

 2. Communicate in a Healthy Way